Cuis-Smalltalk/Learning-Cuis/LayoutTourPart2.md

 OK.
 Back to ColorEditPanel>>buildMorphicWindow.

-Let's select 'buildColorPlaneColumn, which builds the column on the left.
+Let's select 'buildColorPlaneColumn', which builds the column on the left.

 ![Cuis Window](LayoutTour/Cuis-210.png)

-I won't go into much detail here, but you can see that the first column has a #colorPane and a hexDisplayLayout which is the row of '16r[<hex-color-value>] hexRGB' morphs.
+I won't go into much detail here, but you can see that the first column has a #colorPane and a hexDisplayLayout which is the row of '16r[40A5D0] hexRGB' morphs.

 ![Cuis Window](LayoutTour/Cuis-211.png)